Dn42

 dn42 (Note: Abbreviation of Decentralized network 42) is a decentralized peer-to-peer network built using VPNs and software/hardware BGP routers.

-While other darknets try to establish anonymity for their participants, that is not what dn42 aims for.
-It is a network to explore routing technologies used in the Internet and tries to establish direct non-NAT-ed connections between the members.
+While other darknets function to establish anonymity for their participants, dn42 is a network to explore and research routing technologies used in the Internet and establish non-NATed connections between the members to share services.

 The network is not fully meshed. dn42 uses mostly tunnels instead of physical links between the individual networks.
 Each participant is connected to one or more other participants.
 Over the VPN or the physical links, BGP is used for inter AS routing.
 While OSPF is the most commonly used protocol for intra AS routing, each participant is free to choose any other IGP, like Babel, inside their AS.

 History

 The dn42 is a reboot of the diac24.
 At the time, diac24 only consisted of around a dozen participants.
 In diac24, the IPv4 address range used was 172.22.0.0/23 and the IPv6 address range used was 3ffe:400:c00::/48.
 The dn42 seems to have used the IPv4 space 172.22.0.0/16, the Clearnet IPv6 spaces like 2001:6f8: and the AS range 65000 to 65999 in the early years after that.
 It can also be said that the diac24 and the dn42 were initially aimed at a German audience, as much of the documentation was written in German.
 The diac24 mainly used GRE as a tunnel protocol between the participants, but this is not encrypted.
 In the beginning of the dn42, OpenVPN was often used for peering in the dn42.
 Over time, this has been replaced by WireGuard, partly due to faster performance and simpler configuration.
 At that time, the registry was not managed with Git as it is now, but in a wiki page.
 Anyone who wanted to register entered their desired ASN and IP space there.